Authorization FAQ

 4. Make sure the refresh token hasn’t been revoked.
 Using a revoked refresh token will result in an error.
 Review the returned error message to make changes.

-5. Requests to refresh tokens require both the current access_token and refresh_token.
+5. Requests to refresh tokens require the current refresh_token.
 The result should be a newly generated access token.
-Only exchange access tokens (meaning one unique value for the access_token parameter) one at a time.
-If two attempts are made, the first attempt will succeed, but the second will return invalid_grant.
+Refresh tokens one at a time.
+If two attempts are made with the same parameter, the first attempt will succeed, but the second will return an invalid_grant error.
 Multiple attempts may invalidate your refresh token.

 Important